Stick-Up!

 Stick-Up! is an album by the jazz vibraphonist Bobby Hutcherson, released on the Blue Note label in 1968.
 The album is Hutcherson's first without drummer Joe Chambers.
 Billy Higgins took over on drums on the recording session.
-It also features Joe Henderson and is the first recorded meeting of the vibrist and pianist McCoy Tyner.
+It also features Joe Henderson and is the first recorded meeting of the vibist and pianist McCoy Tyner.
 Five of the six tracks are Hutcherson compositions, with the exception being Ornette Coleman's "Una Muy Bonita".